 - Aboriginal and Torres Strait Islander peoples participating in the Remote Jobs and Communities Program

 - An adult client who meets the Voucher program eligibility criteria and has a profound hearing loss or hearing loss and severe communication impairment

 The Voucher Program

-Adults eligible to receive Australian Hearing services must be Australian citizens or permanent residents 26 years of age or older, and fit one of the following categories:
+Adults eligible to receive services under the Voucher program must be Australian citizens or permanent residents 26 years of age or older, and fit one of the following categories:

 - Pensioner Concession Card holders